Spring Garden Revival

 Watertown Stormwater Management & MS4 Compliance Through Strategic Mulching

-Strategic mulching is a key component of Watertown's compliance with MS4 stormwater permits under the Clean Water Act and MassDEP Stormwater Standards.
-Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and filters stormwater, lowering pollutant loads and protecting local waterways.
-Enhanced infiltration and organic matter help prevent sediment migration and moderate stormwater temperatures.
-Erosion control applications include slope stabilization, drainage channel protection, and temporary measures during construction, all coordinated with municipal MS4 programs under EPA NPDES.
-Best management practices require immediate cleanup of mulch from impervious surfaces, proper installation on slopes, and coordination with street sweeping.
-For technical guidance, contact: Watertown Engineering Division
+Strategic mulching is a key component of Watertown’s compliance with MS4 stormwater regulations under the Clean Water Act and MassDEP Stormwater Standards.
+Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and enhances infiltration, thereby filtering pollutants and protecting local waterways.
+Properly installed mulch prevents sediment migration and supports permanent stormwater infrastructure.
+Erosion control blankets and mulch are used on slopes and drainage channels, especially during construction.
+Best management practices include immediate cleanup of mulch from impervious surfaces and coordination with municipal street sweeping.
+For stormwater compliance questions, contact:

 124 Orchard Street, Watertown, MA 02472